How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-Remarkably, this parameter set predicts the total energy of \( H_2^+ \) at equilibrium (R = 1.058 \, \text{\AA}) to be -0.6026 Hartrees, exactly matching the Hartree-Fock (HF) value.
-Additionally, the RS binding energy curve aligns perfectly with the HF curve up to slightly beyond \( R = 1.058 \, \text{\AA} \).
-This consistency likely reflects the fact that the exchange holes of Gaussian electron densities and \( H_2^+ \) (for \( R \leq 1.058 \, \text{\AA} \)) are deeper than those of hydrogen.
-For stretched bond lengths between \( R = 1 \, \text{\AA} \) and \( R = 3 \, \text{\AA} \), the RS binding energy curve shows significant improvement over SCAN and other density functionals.
-This improvement highlights the importance of incorporating the reduced density Laplacian \( q \) in mitigating self-interaction errors.
+Remarkably, the parameters obtained by fitting to H and the Gaussian electron density predict the total energy of \( \mr{H}_2^+ \) at equilibrium ($R = 1.058 \, \text{\AA}$) to be $-0.6026$ hartree, perfectly matching the exact HF value.
+Moreover, the RS binding energy curve aligns perfectly with the HF curve up to slightly beyond \( R = 1.058 \, \text{\AA} \).
+This consistency likely reflects the fact that the exchange holes of the Gaussian electron density and \( \mr{H}_2^+ \) (for \( R \leq 1.058 \, \text{\AA} \)) are deeper than those of hydrogen.
+For stretched bond lengths between \( R = 1 \, \text{\AA} \) and \( R = 3 \, \text{\AA} \), the RS binding energy curve shows significant improvement over SCAN and other semilocal density functionals.
+This improvement highlights the importance of incorporating the reduced density Laplacian \( q \) in mitigating one-electron SIE.

-To understand how RS improves over SCAN for the binding energy curve of \( H_2^+ \), Figure ~\ref{fig:diff_contour} plots (s, q) points existing in $H_2^+$ at equilibrium (R=1.058 \AA), overlaid on the contour plot of $F_x^{RS} - F_x^{SCAN}$.
-There are considerable (s, q) points appear between $q_0(s)$ and $q_H(s)$ lines, and some points with $s>1.5$ are even above the $q_0(s)$ line, as shown in the inset plot.
-Given the quick decay of $F_x^{RS}$ vs. $q - q_0(s)$ shown in Figure \ref{contour_plots} (b) and the exact match to the exchange energy of H, the above mentioned points have smaller $F_x$ values with RS than with SCAN, resulting in a less negative energy that matches the exact HF energy of $H_2^+$ at equilibrium as shown in Figure~\ref{fig:be curve}.
-As the bond length increases, for example at R = 2.116 \AA, more (s, q) points appears above $q_0(s)$, as shown in section VII of Supplementary Material, thereby improving the energy over SCAN.
+To understand how RS improves over SCAN for the binding energy curve of \( \mr{H}_2^+ \), Fig.~\ref{fig:diff_contour} shows pairs $(s,q)$ occurring in $\mr{H}_2^+$ at equilibrium ($R=1.058 \AA$), overlaid on the contour plot of $F_\mx^\mathrm{RS} - F_\mx^\mathrm{SCAN-i}$.
+There are considerably many pairs $(s,q)$ that lie between the lines $q_0(s)$ and $q_\mr{H}(s)$, and some points with $s>1.5$ are even above the line $q_0(s)$, as shown in the inset.
+Given the rapid decay of $F_\mx^\mathrm{RS}$ versus $q - q_0(s)$ shown in Fig.~\ref{contour_plots} (b) and the exact match to the exchange energy of H, at these points $F_\mx^\mr{RS} < F_\mx^\mr{SCAN-i}$.
+Thus, the resulting energy of $\mr{H}_2^+$ at equilibrium is less negative for RS than for SCAN, and the RS energy perfectly matches the exact HF energy, as shown in Figure~\ref{fig:be curve}.
+As the bond distance increases, more pairs $(s,q)$ appear above $q_0(s)$, thereby improving the energy over that of SCAN.